Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: The Advantage of Hybrid Architectures for In-context Learning

 \section{The Advantage of Hybrid Architectures for In-context Learning}

-In the previous section, we have observed that Transformers perform better than SSMs in some tasks, such as learning decision trees or retrieval, while SSMs excel in others, such as learning sparse parities or learning heavy-outlier linear regression, possibly due to its recurrent nature.
+In the previous section, we have observed that Transformers perform better than SSMs in certain tasks such as learning decision trees or retrieval, while SSMs excel in others, such as learning sparse parities or heavy-outlier linear regression, possibly due to its recurrent nature.
 However, can we achieve the best of both worlds without sacrificing performance in our suite of ICL tasks?

-We answer this in the affirmative; that we can indeed reach competitive performance in our suite of ICL tasks, achieving performance comparable to that of Transformers and Mamba, while simultaneously excelling in specific tasks that either fail in.
-We can achieve strong performance by interleaving Attention and Mamba, where a key ingredient is having Mamba as the first layer.

-In this section, we investigate two hybrid architectures that combine Transformer and Mamba, namely \vanilla and \variant as illustrated in \cref{fig:model_arch}. \vanilla is the architecture of interleaving MHA and Mamba by replacing the MLP block with Mamba. \variant is nearly identical to \vanilla but with an additional Mamba block as its initial layer and no particular positional encoding.
+We answer this in the affirmative; in this section, we investigate two hybrid architectures that combine Transformer and Mamba, namely \vanilla and \variant as illustrated in \cref{fig:model_arch}. \vanilla is the architecture of interleaving MHA and Mamba by replacing the MLP block with Mamba. \variant is nearly identical to \vanilla but with an additional Mamba block as its initial layer.
+This removes the need of initial positional encoding as a Mamba block's recurrent nature encodes positional information.

 Although many works have found that interleaving multi-head attention and LTI SSMs beneficial~\citep{Zuo2022Efficient, Mehta2022Long, Pilault2023Block}, interestingly \citet{Gu2023mamba} have not found significant benefits of interleaving.

-In the following results, we show that interleaving with Mamba as its initial layer can help solve both sparse parity and retrieval, each task unsolvable by Mamba and Transformer.
+In the following results, however, we show that we can indeed reach competitive performance in our suite of ICL tasks by interleaving Attention and Mamba blocks. \variant achieves comparable performance to that of Transformer or Mamba, while excelling in both sparse parity and retrieval, tasks unsolvable by Transformer and Mamba, respectively.
+We discover that the key ingredient is having Mamba as the first layer.